Promoting caregiver's mental health

 Allies

-Sponsor the development of the first Semillas de Apego curriculum in 2015 and the scaling pilot between 2020 and 2023 (funded by the Early Childhood Development Innovation Fund).
+Sponsored the development of the first Semillas de Apego curriculum in 2015 and the scale-up pilot between 2020 and 2023 (funded by the Early Childhood Development Innovation Fund).

-Strategic partner in the implementation of the impact assessment in Tumaco from 2018 to 2022.
+Funder of the impact evaluation conducted in Tumaco between 2018 and 2022.

 We developed our initial curriculum in collaboration with the Child Trauma Research Program at UCSF.
 Throughout the years, UCSF has offered guidance and technical assistance in creating our program's components and innovations.